-Attendees will leave the training with the following information:
+Attendees will leave the session with the following:

 Since the death of Michael Brown in Ferguson in the summer of 2014, our communities locally, nationally, and globally have been impacted by an increasing amount of conversations about race and related issues.